storca/ArdUnground/README.md

 ## Installation

-Download the project as a zip file and extract the content in your arduino/libraries folder as usual See https://www.arduino.cc/en/Guide/Libraries for further information
+Download the project as a zip file and extract the content in your arduino/libraries folder as usual.
+See https://www.arduino.cc/en/Guide/Libraries for further information.

 ## Usage